 - Autoresponders — sending prospects a series of pre-written emails over time helps to move them through the sales funnel faster.

 Asking for the business is a process.
 The average consumer needs to see an offer 7 times before they are ready to buy.
-Use these strategies to help you make the sale:
+Use these lead conversion strategies to help you make the sale:

-- Live chat — most people love instant gratification, so having the ability to answer questions live on your site can really boost your conversion rate.
+- Live chat — we all love instant gratification, so having the ability to answer questions live on your site can really boost your conversion rate.

 - Retargeting ads — to ensure prospects will visit you again when they are closer to making a buying decision, use retargeting ads.
 It’s a cost-effective and effective way to increase your traffic and conversion rates.